 It has ... continue reading

 There are different kinds of automated crypto trading bots out there.
 In this post I'll mainly talk not about the bots which simply trade your crypto based on certain trading signals, but bots that are mainly hyip.
 And before going on - at least 99% of those bots are scam.
-But some of them might actually work, like maybe iCenter bots (BTC, LTC,ETH).
+But some of them might actually work, or well, at least it used to, like iCenter bots.

 These owners of these bots allegedly actually trade with your money to give you the 1.2 - 5% daily return (capital included).
-One of them has been around for couple... continue reading
+One of them has been around f... continue reading

 I'm using a crypto trading bot, quite risky business, to try to earn some "easy" money (read:it's never easy, and full of risks), and I was talking to some other members there about what makes sense and what not.
 Not unexpectedly there's a number of people there that doesn't seem to understand the difference between investment, reinvestment via compounding, etc, or simple percentage calculations.
 And then someone asked me that if I know it all, why am I investing in the bot not trading myself in hopes to earn aroun... continue reading